brurucy/materialized-view/README.md

 `materialized-view`'s Datalog is significantly constrained in terms of expressivity.
 It is equivalent to SQL, without aggregates and negation, but with a powerful declarative recursion construct that allows you to do more (and far more efficiently) than
 `WITH RECURSIVE`.
 You will see it in the example.

+Think of this library as, at the very least, a reliable way to maintain the most expensive elementary parts of some data-intensive workload.

 #### Example